AliceO2Group/analysis-framework/docs/faq/README.md

 This document lists a number of questions that have been asked by the community.
 If you think you have a relevant question to add, please don't hesitate to contact <a href = "mailto: paul.buhler@cern.ch">docadmin</a> and we will be happy to add it.

-- If you see `shmem: could not create a message of size ...`, add --shm-segment-size 1000000000 (or larger number) to your o2 command.

 WILL BE EXPANDED - WORK IN PROGRESS

 ## Task writing